artidoro/qlora/README.md

 More details can be found at `eval/EVAL_README.md`.

+## Dataset for Guanaco
+You can find the dataset used to train Guanaco models on HF at [timdettmers/openassistant-guanaco](https://huggingface.co/datasets/timdettmers/openassistant-guanaco).

 ## Known Issues and Limitations
 Here a list of known issues and bugs.
 If your issue is not reported here, please open a new issue and describe the problem.